-Last updated: April 24, 2017
+Last Updated: June 15, 2022

 Rating Methodology by Sector

 City Gas

 1. Business base

 City gas is an important energy source used across very large areas.
 City gas companies purchase raw materials, and then produce and supply gas, and as such serve an important public interest.
 The rating considers this public interest and government regulations in place to protect it, the economic environment, and trends in demand in the operating areas, and differences in the earnings and financial bases of individual companies.

+This rating methodology is intended to be applied to city gas suppliers which are engaged in retail, pipeline and manufacturing businesses.
 In line with full liberalization of retail city gas market in April 2017, the previous business categories including "general gas utility," "community gas utility," "gas pipeline service provider" and "large-volume gas supplier" under the Gas Business Act were abolished, and the following 4 categories were established by function: "gas retail utility," "general gas pipeline service provider," "specific gas pipeline service provider," and "gas manufacturing utility."
-This rating methodology is assumed to be applied to city gas suppliers which are engaged in retail, pipeline and manufacturing businesses.
-JCR will reflect in its ratings for these city gas suppliers in an appropriate manner an impact from progress of gas system reform (including full liberalization of retail city gas market in April 2017 and legal unbundling of pipeline service scheduled for April 2022 for major 3 city gas suppliers) on the competitive environment and earnings bases.
+This was followed by legal unbundling of pipeline service of the three major gas pipeline service providers in April 2022, but JCR will conduct its evaluation with emphasis on the unity of the group.

 (1) Characteristics of the industry

 (i) Market overview

 The primary use of city gas includes hot-water supply and cooking in households as well as heat demand in the industrial sector, and demand is consequently stable.
 Sales volumes have been rising in general, led by industrial uses.
 Natural gas, the major raw material for city gas, is environmentally superior to other fossil fuels, with lower CO2 and other emissions.
-For this reason, the use of natural gas and fuel conversion is being encouraged in the industrial sector as measures against global warming, suggesting that demand for city gas still has room for expansion.
+Therefore, the importance of natural gas in energy transitions is recognized.
+There is room for growth in the demand for city gas, as policies are promoting the advanced use of natural gas in the industrial sector and the expansion of fuel conversion.
+However, the gas itself must become carbon neutral in order to realize a decarbonized society in the future.
+Utilization of synthetic methane through methanation and separation and recovery of CO2 are some examples, but there are issues to be addressed in technological development and cost reduction for implementation, and JCR will check progress in these areas.

 (ii) Competitive situation

 While the city gas system's framework based on the Gas Business Act changed, its industrial characteristics as a process industry constitute a high barrier to entry.
 While competition with other energy sources such as electric power, LP gas, and kerosene does exist, essentially monopolistic supply has been possible in service areas, which limited competition among companies in the same industry and ensures basically stable customer bases.
-Consequently, there has been no consolidation
+Consequently, there has been